clearlinux/clear-linux-documentation/source/clear-linux/get-started/live-image.rst

 .. _live-image:

-Install Clear Linux as a Live image
+Install Clear Linux as a live image
 ###################################

 A live image contains the complete |CL| operating system and resides